Origin-destination analysis looks at how traffic flows between different areas. Each area can be both an origin and a destination.

 For this select Average travel time from the dropdown box in the CONFIGURATION panel, next to Origin-destination type.

 You should now observe the following:

-Traveling in the other direction is slower, with an increase of 1.2 minutes.
+Traveling in the other direction is slower around 30 minutes.

 Let’s bookmark this analysis by clicking on the bookmark icon and naming it